jhou98/Django_Basics/README.md

 [Django Tutorial 4](https://docs.djangoproject.com/en/2.1/intro/tutorial04/) - Added voting function to polls, created a results view and changed the views to use the Django Generic view

 [Django Tutorial 5](https://docs.djangoproject.com/en/2.1/intro/tutorial05/) - Added tests for different views

+### Things to Change for the Future
+- Have the virtual environment stored locally
+- Be more careful of Path dependencies